 Putting Freon In A Car

 Many of the vehicles at the time were using Freon as a refrigerant, which is also known as R22.
 The Freon was introduced back in 1928 by Thomas Midgley Jr, as the first non-flammable and non-toxic gas.
-The name Freon is a trademark that was used by DuPont and marketed their refrigerants under this name for many years.
+The name Freon is a trademark that was used by DuPont and marketed its refrigerants under this name for many years.

 This refrigerant was widely used in cars and homes until it was discontinued back in 2004.
 This discontinuation was because of its negative impact on the environment and its ozone-depleting substances.
 That’s why appliances that were reliant on the R22 were phased out over time.